VenkateshDas/skimr/README.md

 ### Authentication Issues

 Make sure your Supabase credentials are correct and that you have set up authentication in your Supabase project.

+### LLM Connection Issues

+If you experience issues with OpenAI API connections, verify your API key and check your rate limits.

+### Chat Functionality Unavailable

+If the chat interface shows "Chat Unavailable," check that your OpenAI API key is properly configured and that the transcript was successfully processed.

 ## License